The impact of Reading Plus on reading for pleasure in Key stage 2 and 3 at Kings Priory School

 Very easy.
 The programme is very straightforward and intuitive to use.
-The support from the Reading Plus team was excellent.
+The support from the Reading Plus Partner Plus Team was excellent.
 Even teachers who are less confident with technology and with new initiatives found the programme easy to get to grips with.

 Any queries have been answered extremely quickly by Reading Solutions Team and we have always felt that we know what to do to make the most of the programme.

 How valuable has data from Reading Plus been to inform teaching?